L. Guillermo Woo-Mora

 Work in Progress

-On the Other Side of the Creek: Historical exclusion, local identity and human capital accumulation
+On the Other Side of the Creek: Historical segregation, neighborhood identity and human capital accumulation

 Draft coming soon!